huangjinzhuo/keep_it_beating/README.md

 ## Heart Rate Monitor

-Heart Rate Moniotor is an Insight engineered application that takes in real-time streaming data to produce ECG records and display irregular patient information.
-The application could be used by healthcare providers to monitor any life-threathening events or to diagnose cardiac arrhythmia.
+Heart Rate Moniotor is an Insight engineered application that takes in real-time heat-rate streaming data to produce ECG records and display  information of patients with irregular heart-rates.
+The application could be used by healthcare providers to monitor life-threathening events or to diagnose cardiac arrhythmia.

 ## Auto Deployment

-This DevOps project was to deploy the application data pipeline infrastructure with just one-click by using Terraform.
-Here are the core packages used in Heart Rate Monitor:
+This DevOps project was to deploy the application data pipeline infrastructure using Terraform.
+Here are the core components used in the heartrRate monitor application:

-Python 3.6
+Python 3.6,
-Nginx, Gunicorn and Flask
+Nginx, Gunicorn and Flask,
-Cassandra cluster
+Cassandra cluster,
-Spark Streaming cluster
+Spark Streaming cluster,
-Kafka cluster
+Kafka cluster,
 S3 Bucket

-## Security Group Auto Remedy
+## Security Group Auto Remediation

-Second challenge is to automate some security remedy by using Cloud Trail, CloudWatch, and Lambda.
+This project also implemented auto remediation of some unauthorized security group changes by using Cloud Trail, CloudWatch, and Lambda.

 ## Requirements